jessebmiller/writing/README.md

   * One is rewarded for planning and executing at the appropriate level with the purpose of increasing the level of detail in one's practical knowledge of one's goal and it's achievement.
 * Rule for life: Study a range of collaborative disciplines, including theatre and science, get a mix of abstract and concrete, old and new.
 * If you don't get into the altMBA, go do some theatre
+* Systems in theatre understands that increases [quality without effort](https://seths.blog/2018/11/quality-and-effort/)
+  * On time is late (show up 15 minutes before call, which is 2 hours before curtain)
+  * Explicit responsibilities that free people to focus on their role
+    * There is a posted cast/crew list, everyone signs in when they arrive, the stage manager checks this list and starts calling people who are not there 15 minutes before call.
+  * Resiliance through redundency, understudies, and the Stage Manager is responsible for going on (possibly with script in hand) if everything falls through
+  * Stage manager walks around the building calling out the time to places at 1 hour, 30 minutes, 15 minutes, 10 minutes, 5 minutes and places.
+Everyone who hears the places call, responds with "Thank you" and the number of minutes they heard.
+  * Notes: The artistic staff (director, designers, stage manager) take notes during rehersals rather than interrupt what's happening.
+These notes are given and discussed imediately following the rehersal.
+    * Rapid feedback without interrupting flow